The 12 Jyothirlingas in India

 - • Visiting all 12 Jyothirlingas is believed to grant moksha (liberation)

-- • These sacred sites have been worshipped for thousands of years
+- • These sacred sites have been worshipped continuously for centuries through temple rituals and yatras

 ✨ Spiritual Benefits